Meditation Techniques For Beginners:

 How Can You Start Meditating?

 If you don’t know how to start meditating, we suggest starting with short meditation sessions or guided meditation.
-You might want to jump headfirst into the world of meditation, but this could actually dampen your motivation to continue with this ancient practice.
+You might want to jump headfirst into the world of meditation, but this could actually dampen your motivation to continue with the practice.

-Meditation is rewarding and deeply satisfying once you can learn the basics, but this practice does not come naturally to many beginners.
+Meditation is rewarding and deeply satisfying once you can learn the basics, however may not come naturally to many beginners.
 Meditation for some, is a practice to cultivate slowly and patiently.
-It requires your full attention, so we find it helpful to start slow with short segments just a few times a week and then build from there as your comfort level both mentally and physically builds.
+It requires your full attention.
+Generally, it’s helpful to start slow with short segments.
+Even with just a few times a week.
+Then, build from there as your comfort level both mentally and physically, builds.

-If you struggle at first, that's okay, try incorporating music, voice or guided meditation sessions from an instructor.
-If you're uncomfortable in your position, try adding a meditation cushion or try it seated on a chair as oppose to the floor.
+If you struggle at first, that’s okay.
+Try incorporating music, voice or guided meditation sessions from an instructor.
+If you’re uncomfortable in your position, try adding a meditation cushion or seated on a chair as oppose to the floor.

 Where Can You Meditate?

-Not only do you want to build up to a longer meditation practice, but you also want to meditate in an ideal environment that will enhance your daily practice.
+Not only do you want to build-up to a longer meditation practice, but you’ll also want to meditate in an ideal environment that will enhance your daily practice.
 To achieve this though, you should be meditating in a comfortable and relaxing atmosphere.
-For most people, the best place to meditate is in their home.
+For many, the best place to meditate is in their home.

 Meditation should happen in a quiet place where you are free from distractions and discomforts.
 This means you’ll want to be in an area where electronics are turned off and other people will not be a bother.